GGC-SD/SustainabilityWebsite/README.md

 - Angular 9 and Bootstrap 4 is what we are using for the website
 - we used npm installs to add angular dependencies on the command line
 - we used HTML5 for the front end of the website
+- we used git clone to clone the projects to our local repo
+- we used git add/commit/push after everything was running in the project smoothly
 ### How To Run
 1. add user name and a password
 2. click on "sign-up" the first time